apl-cornell/fabric/doc/manual/src/language.md

   label `{this.store→}`.
 For any object `o`, the pseudo-field `o.store` represents the node on which `o` is stored.

-Provider labels
+Provider labels  @anchor provider-labels
 ---------------
   Remote method calls make it possible to invoke a method on a remote node even when that node has not previously seen the class of the object receiving the call, or its code.
-To make this possible, Fabric code is stored in class objects, which are also persistent objects in Fabric.
+To make this possible, Fabric code is stored in _class objects_, which are also persistent objects in Fabric.
 We refer to the act of adding a class object to Fabric as _publishing_ that class.

   All code has an information-flow label called the _provider label_,